sporeprotocol/spore-docs/docs/glossary/terms.md

 ## Private Cluster

-Cluster permitting only the owner to associate a Spore or multiple Spores when minting.
+A cluster that can only be used by its owner to link a Spore or multiple Spores to it when minting these Spores.

 **see also:**
 * [public cluster](#public_cluster)